LCA H1B: Labor Condition Application for Specialty Occupation

 The Immigration and Nationality Act (INA) requires that hiring a foreign worker will not adversely affect either the wages and working conditions of any US workers comparably employed.
 To comply with the INA, the DOL’s regulations require that the wages offered to an overseas national must be the prevailing wage rate for the occupational classification in the relevant area of employment.
 As such, the application for LCA certification includes certain attestations to this effect, a violation of which can result in fines, a bar on sponsoring petitions in the future, and other sanctions to the employer (or agent).

 In addition to specialty occupation workers and fashion models, H1B status extends to those performing services of exceptional merit and ability relating to a US Department of Defense (DOD) cooperative research and development project.
 However, LCA certification is not needed for those working as a DOD researcher and development project worker.
+H-1B2 petitions are exempt from the LCA requirement and instead require specific DOD project documentation with the USCIS filing.

 LCA certification requirements